NiklasEi/oicana/docs/content/intro.typ

 \

-#alpha-note[Oicana is in Alpha!
-It is rough around the edges and has a limited number of integrations.]
+#alpha-note[Oicana is rough around the edges and has a limited number of integrations.]

 == What Oicana offers